10379. Maximum frequency stack

 Algorithm analysis

-For each number x we’ll store the number of times freq[x] that it occurs in the stack.
-Let’s choose a map as a data structure for freq.
+For each number x, we’ll keep track of how many times it appears in the stack using freq[x].
+We’ll use a map as the data structure to store freq.

-Let the number x be pushed to the stack for the k-th time.
-If the element st[k – 1] does not exist, then add (push_back) the element to the st array.
-Then push x to the top of the stack st[k – 1].
+Let the number x be added to the stack for the k-th time.
+If the stack st[k – 1] has not been created yet, add it using push_back.
+Then, place x on top of the stack st[k – 1].

-For example, if in the future there are only pop operations, then the elements from the stack will be removed in the following order: 4, 5, 4, 6, 5, 4.
+For example, if only pop operations are performed from this point on, the elements will be removed from the stack in the following order: 4, 5, 4, 6, 5, 4.

 Example

-Consider the order in which elements are pushed into array of stacks for the next example.
+Let us examine the order in which elements are added to the array of stacks in the following example.

-To work with the frequency stack, we declare the FreqStack class.
+To work with the frequency stack, we define a class called FreqStack.

 class FreqStack